binnes/WiFiMeshRaspberryPi/part1/PIMESH.md

     ```

     before the last line: **exit 0**
-8. If this pi will not be a bridge or gateway node then shut it down using command ```sudo shutdown -h now```
+8. If this pi will not be a bridge or gateway node then shut it down using command :

+    ```text
+    sudo shutdown -h now
+    ```

 You now have all the raspberry pi systems configured to join the mesh, so proceed to the [next section](ROUTE.md) to setup access to the Internet and also enable a bridge.